 Daniel Senecal is a managing director and credit analyst at Newfleet Asset Management, an investment management affiliate of Virtus Investment Partners.
-Mr. Senecal is responsible for sovereign and corporate research in the Latin America region, including Mexico and Central America.
-He is also co-portfolio manager of the Virtus Global Multi-Sector Income Fund (NYSE: VGI), a closed-end fund.
+Mr. Senecal is also head of the emerging markets team, and is responsible for sovereign and corporate research in the Latin America region, including Mexico and Central America.
+In addition, he is co-portfolio manager of the Virtus Global Multi-Sector Income Fund (NYSE: VGI), a closed-end fund.

-Prior to joining Newfleet in 2011, Mr. Senecal was on the fixed income team at Goodwin Capital Advisers, an investment management company that previously was a subsidiary of Virtus.
+Prior to joining Newfleet in 2011, Mr. Senecal was on the fixed income team at Goodwin Capital Advisers, a former Virtus investment management subsidiary.
 He began at Goodwin Capital in 1997 as a corporate credit research analyst, followed by several roles, including sector manager for investment grade corporate credit and sovereign credit.
-He was also the lead portfolio manager for the Phoenix High Yield Fund from 2003 until 2005 and the Phoenix Emerging Market Fund from 2004 to 2005.
+He was also lead portfolio manager of the Phoenix High Yield Fund from 2003 until 2005 and Phoenix Emerging Market Fund from 2004 to 2005.

 Earlier in his career, Mr. Senecal completed a formal credit training program at Shawmut National Bank where he was a credit research analyst and lender.
 He also worked at BankBoston as a corporate bond analyst.

 Mr. Senecal earned a B.A. in economics and English from Assumption College and an M.B.A. in finance from the University of Connecticut.
-He is a CFA® (Chartered Financial Analyst®) charterholder since 1995.
+He is a CFA® (Chartered Financial Analyst®) charterholder.
 He began his career in the investment industry in 1990.

 Performance & Risk